 - run errands when I’m feeling it

-- book an appointment with the docs during the day without asking my boss
+- book an appointment with my doctors during the day without asking my boss for permission

 You know, just do whatever I want without someone breathing down my neck.